 But thinking along those lines could prove to be a big mistake.

 None of us can foresee what is waiting for us around the corner.
 Maybe a health scare!
-A sudden shift in health could make life insurance expensive for you.
+A sudden shift in health could make life insurance expensive for you (e.g. requiring non medical exam life insurance).
 Worse, it may put it out of your reach altogether.

 Also, remember that insurance rates go up as you age — even if you are fit and healthy.
 Generally speaking, the premium amount increases about 5% to 12% on average for every year of age.

 The bottom-line: If someone depends on you, buy an individual life insurance policy as soon as possible.
-This way, you will be able to lock in the best premium rate and enjoy peace of mind knowing you have created a financial nest egg for your family.
+This way, you will be able to lock in the best premium rate and enjoy peace of mind knowing you have created a financial nest egg for your family and are healthy with your medical exam.

 Types of life insurance for individuals

-Let’s find out more about both of these life insurance plans.
+Let’s find out more about both of these life insurance policies.

 Term Life Insurance